The Depths of Finer Things

 The land is the color of sand, the color of grass, the color of cacti, ghost plants, red pancakes, fox tails, and the flowers that do not yet have names.
 The color of the sky reflected on the water that used to flow here.
 But the earth is color as it was meant to be.
 We failed the earth when we added colors of our own.
 When we forgot to honor the colors that were here already.
 So now there is no water to reflect the sky and the flowers are dying as well.
 Soon there will be no flowers, no cacti, no grass at all.
 Only sand.
 And we cannot live on sand alone.

 The first time I died, Ima tells me, the sun flared its great, fiery disc and swallowed the whole world in a moment.
 And everything that had been was then no more.
 The second time I died, it was at the hands of a grand, dark army, their bayonets through my stomach and heart.
-And when I fell their boots marched over my corpse as though a body that falls was never standing to begin with.
-Then came the pandemic – the disease that ravages a body from the inside out and leaves it unrecognizable in blue-green and harlequin hues.
+And when I fell their boots marched over my corpse as though a body that falls never stood.
+Then came the pandemic.
+The disease that ravages a body from inside out and leaves it unrecognizable in blue-green and harlequin hues.
 And then I starved – that endless space beneath my ribcage hollowed out and empty, my arms and legs turned to thin and brittle matchsticks and used to light a fire, my ashes carried away by the wind.
-And finally, there came a loneliness and despair; the deep depression that leads to an end by my own hand.
+And finally, there came a loneliness and despair, the deep depression that leads to an end by my own hand.

-The last time I died, she says, I went to heaven, because this is where I believed I would go...
+The last time I died, Ima says, I went to heaven, because this is where I believed I would go.

 While I will soon follow my father down to the city below.